 "It is a period of civil war.
 Rebel spaceships, striking from a hidden base, have won their first victory against the evil Galactic Empire.
 During the battle, Rebel spies managed to steal secret plans to the Empire's ultimate weapon, the DEATH STAR, an armored space station with enough power to destroy an entire planet."

 Those "Rebel spies"?
 They're good guys Jyn and Cassian.
-Rogue One is about them stealing secret plans to the Death Star.
+So it's not a spoiler to say Rogue One is about them stealing secret plans to the Death Star, because Star Wars fans have known that all along.
 That brings us to another thing ...

-3. That big spherical thing?
+3. That big round thing?
 That's the Death Star.
-That round, flat ship?
-That's the Millennium Falcon.

 Leia, who's a princess when we meet her in A New Hope, is related to Luke, who works on a farm with his aunt and uncle at the start of the movie.
 The characters don't find out until Return of the Jedi that they are actually long-lost twins who were adopted by different families.
-This is a very surprising revelation, considering that Luke crushed on Leia when he first saw her, and Leia planted a kiss on Luke's lips in The Empire Strikes Back (though it was mostly to make Han Solo jealous).
-Their parents are Padmé, a queen and senator who died (of something like a broken heart) after giving birth to them, and Anakin, who wasn't fit to take care of them because he turned to the dark side.
+This is a very surprising revelation, considering Luke crushed on Leia when he first saw her, and Leia planted a kiss on Luke's lips in The Empire Strikes Back (though it was mostly to make Han Solo jealous).
+Their parents are Padme, a queen and senator who died (of something like a broken heart) after giving birth to them, and Anakin, who abandoned them, because he turned to the Dark Side.
 More on that ...